 £475,000 settlement for 70 year old who developed horrendous pressure ulcersOctober 31, 2018

-Raquel Siganporia, head of the spinal injuries department at Bolt Burdon Kemp, secured £475,000 for a 70 year old client who sustained over ten extensive and intractable pressure sores whilst in two hospitals.
+Bolt Burdon Kemp’s spinal injury team secured £475,000 or a 70 year old client who sustained over ten extensive and intractable pressure sores whilst in two hospitals.
 As a result of his horrendous pressure sores, our client remained in hospital for seven years.

 People with spinal cord injuries are at high risk of developing pressure ulcers, which are often known as ‘pressure sores’ or ‘bed sores’.
 This is because when you become paralysed you can lose your ability to feel and to know when to move your body to avoid pressure building on your skin.
 Able bodied people adjust their pressure automatically but those with a spinal cord injury can’t feel, so do not know to move, and in addition, may also have difficulties repositioning themselves depending on their level of paralysis.
 It is therefore vital that medics undertake preventative measures to ensure pressure sores do not occur in accordance with NICE guidance.